The meaning of Suehiro, correct usage to keep in mind, and manners to be aware of.

 There are different types of suehiro for women and men.

 Women's suehiro generally have black lacquered bones with a gold or silver base paper surface.
 Some are decorated with gold on the black lacquered part, while others have a white background with gold or silver foil stamped on it.
 Some of the more casual designs can also be found in the suehiro for women.
-Suehiro with bones in colors other than black or jigami in colors other than gold or silver can be used with the visiting gown, which is an abbreviated formal wear.
+Suehiro with bones in colors other than black or jikishi in colors other than gold or silver can be used with the visiting gown, which is an abbreviated formal wear.

 On the other hand, men's suehiro include "hakusen," a white fan with a white ground paper used for the bamboo frame.
 Among the white fans, there is also a "morning fan" that can easily be used with a morning coat, which is formal men's formal attire, and can be used with both Japanese and Western-style attire.

-How to insert and hold Suehiro correctly
+Correct way to insert and hold Suehiro

 When using suehiro at weddings and other celebratory events, it is important to keep in mind the correct way to insert and hold the suehiro.
 Here we introduce in detail how to use suehiro, a must-have item for celebrations.